Code-Institute-Submissions/portfolio-6/readme.md

 As per above, another issue became apparent as a result of copying and pasting code from the 'Name' field where I'd forgotten to amend the ```type="text"``` to ```type="email"```.

-When testing the form validation after implementation of the Submit button, it was clear user's can enter any text into email field not necessarily including an '@' symbol and the form would validate perfectly fine.
+When testing the form validation after implementation of the Submit button, it was clear users can enter any text into email field not necessarily including an '@' symbol and the form would validate perfectly fine.

 Following this test, the issue was resolved as seen in this commit: [code and style submit button](https://github.com/mineshkothari/portfolio/commit/256f92804b42b22273f28407520787501efcd96d).

 **Linear Gradients**

 The contact form fields boast a subtle linear gradient background colour to improve its appearance.
-This inadvertantly created a bug where a 1px solid white line was visible at the end of the gradient.
+This inadvertently created a bug where a 1px solid white line was visible at the end of the gradient.

 In order to remedy this, I applied ```no-repeat``` to the background property.